-Summers in India bring unbearably heat strokes and thus Northern India quickly fills up with tourists.
+Summers in India bring unbearable heat strokes and thus Northern India quickly fills up with tourists.
 The fresh, unpolluted air of the mountains, the caressing cool breeze of early mornings and the long walks on the steep roads make for a perfect holiday.
-Wondering to see Kasauli this summer?
+Wondering what to see Kasauli this summer?
 I’m going to present the must-see places to visit in Kasauli for an incredible mini vacation.

-One of the most beautiful locations and another place to visit in Kasauli is the Gilbert trail.
+One of the most beautiful locations and another one of the wondrous places to visit in Kasauli is the Gilbert trail.
 The Gilbert trail is a steep pathway taking through nature and greenery to the top of the hills.
 The path is not only steep but also narrow which is advisable only for those who like a bit of adventure during their vacations.

 Where to stay in Kasauli